 - SECOND BATHROOM

-There are both cheap and expensive options for all your bathroom needs, from the fittings to the fixtures, flooring to the faucets.
+There are both cheap and expensive options for all your bathroom needs, from the fittings to fixtures, flooring to faucets.

 ROI: For a mid-range bathroom, you’re going to see a financial return of around 60% or more, provided it makes sense for the overall layout of the house.

 - A BARN

 One of the great things about living on a big property in America is being able to own your own farm animals and if you are considering additional housing for them, particularly when winter is coming up, building a simple barn is an easy option that requires minimal preparation.